London 2012: GB weightlifter Zoe Smith closes in on Olympic place

 British Weightlifting believe the lighter division offers Smith a better prospect of a medal but the teenager herself admits it has not been easy.

 "Even as close as Monday I was in real doubt about whether I was going to make the weight," said Smith.

 "It's been really hard, especially over Easter where chocolate has been everywhere, but our nutritionist is incredible and managed to get me down to where I need to be.

 "Still, getting onto the scales today and literally being 0.6 under was quite scary!"

-after leaving the British Weightlifting high-performance centre in Leeds, admitted that having her mum Niki around had played an important role in helping achieve the -58kg goal.
+Smith who recently returned to London after leaving the British Weightlifting high-performance centre in Leeds, admitted that having her mum Niki around had played an important role in helping achieve the -58kg goal.